Updated: April 11, 2022

 When you browse our website, we collect the address of the website you visited and the language you viewed it in.

 When you use our application or visit our website, your information may be stored in cookies and other mobile and web measurement tools that we or third parties install on your computer or device.
 Cookies help tailor your experience interacting with the application or our website.
-You can disable them by changing the settings in your browser.

 C) When you use the application